cpouchon/ORTHOSKIM/README.md

 ### 2.3.
 Sample file

-A sample file, indicating the libraries used, must be supplied in the **config** file at line **8**:
+The path to the sample file must be provided in the configuration file at line 8:

 ```
 SAMPLES=~/ORTHOSKIM-v.1.6/resources/listSamples.tab                                ## [8] samples file.
 Specific format required:  (1) sample name with Genus_species_(subsp)_taxid_attributes; (2) path to forward reads; (3) path to reverse reads; (4) [additional for phyloskims users] chloroplast annotations
 ```

-This tab must contain for each library the following columns :
+The sample file (listSamples.tab) should contain the following columns for each library:
-+ the sample name of the library following *Genus_species_taxid_sampleid_otherids* restriction
++ Sample name: Format should be Genus_species_taxid_sampleid_otherids.
-+ the file-path to forward reads
++ File-path to forward reads: The absolute path to the forward reads file.
-+ the file-path reverse reads
++ File-path to reverse reads: The absolute path to the reverse reads file.

+Here is an example of the format:

 ```
 user$: head ~/OrthoSkim/resources/listSamples.tab
 Veronica_crassifolia_996476_CAR009639_BGN_NFI   /Users/pouchonc/PhyloAlps/CDS/Veronica_crassifolia:996476/BGN_NFIOSW_4_1_CA559ACXX.IND44_clean.fastq.gz /Users/pouchonc/PhyloAlps/CDS/Veronica_crassifolia:996476/BGN_NFIOSW_4_2_CA559ACXX.IND44_clean.fastq.gz
 Androsace_helvetica_199610_CLA000520_BGN_ETA    /Users/pouchonc/PhyloAlps/CDS/Androsace_helvetica:199610/BGN_ETAOSW_2_1_C8MR2ACXX.IND13_clean.fastq.gz  /Users/pouchonc/PhyloAlps/CDS/Androsace_helvetica:199610/BGN_ETAOSW_2_2_C8MR2ACXX.IND13_clean.fastq.gz
 ```
+This file must be tab-delimited with each sample having the required fields for the Genus, species, taxid, sample id, and paths to the paired-end reads.

 ### 2.4.
 Reference files (database)

-ORTHOSKIM uses a multi-taxa bank of reference sequences to capture targeted markers into assemblies.
+ORTHOSKIM uses a multi-taxa reference sequence bank to capture targeted markers into assemblies.

-The reference input files required for each type of the target sequences are displayed by yellow boxes in the flowchart (Fig.1.) and summarized in this table:
+The required reference input files for each type of target sequence are highlighted by yellow boxes in the flowchart (Fig. 1.) and are summarized in the following table:

 | Targets - types (AA/NT) | capture targets (-t) | input ref. | input seeds | additional files |
 |---|---|---|---|---|